Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

+= WIP =
+- New option to add shipping cost per quantity in product add/edit page.

 = 2.3.5 =
 - Resolved an issue where product quantities with fractional pricing caused an error with PayPal.
 - Added a new option to 'sort by chronological order' to the products/shop page.
-- New option to add shipping cost per quantity in product add/edit page.

 = 2.3.4 =
 - Added a new email merge tag {download_link_url_only}.
 It outputs the download link URL only, omitting any associated product name.